xy-241/CS-Notes/content/Networking Concepts/Email Routing.md

 > 2. They’ll give you DKIM TXT records to add in Cloudflare.
 > 3. Update [[#2.
 Configure Gmail to Send with Your Custom Domain| Gmail “Send mail as” (step 6)]] → use their SMTP server instead of `smtp.gmail.com`.
 > 4. Emails will be signed with DKIM and pass DMARC.
+>
+> I recommend going with [Postmark](https://link.yxy.ninja/postmark) since it’s built for transactional emails.
+Unlike bulk senders, it doesn’t do heavy batching or long queueing, and because they manually vet accounts to keep spammers out, its reputation with inbox providers is much stronger.
+Plus, you get 100 free emails per month.

 ### 5. Test Your Setup
 1. Send an email to [mail-tester.com](https://www.mail-tester.com).